-Iguazu Falls is a massive waterfall system on the border of Argentina and Brazil.
-It sits inside two national parks recognized by UNESCO.
-The falls stretch almost 3 km, or about 1.7 miles, and include around 275 separate drops.
-Weather is a big factor here.
-Rain changes the water volume, the heat, and how easy it is to walk the trails.
+Iguazu Falls sits on the border of Argentina and Brazil inside two UNESCO-recognized national parks.
+The falls stretch nearly 3 km — about 1.7 miles — and include around 275 separate drops.
+Weather shapes your whole visit.
+Rain affects water volume, heat levels, and how easy the trails are to walk.

 - Visit from May to September for drier weather and easier trail walks.